homayunmmdy/homayunmmdy/README.md

 - 🔭 I’m available for work

-- 💬 Ask me about **JavaScript, TypeScript, HTML, CSS, Bootstrap ,  Typescript , React and more**
+- 💬 Ask me about **JavaScript, TypeScript, HTML, CSS, Bootstrap ,  Reduc , React , Nextjs and more**

 <br><br>